Mid Cornwall · TR1 · Cornwall Council Central

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Truro, that work is shaped by the place itself — Truro is Cornwall's only city, the county town and home to Cornwall Council itself, with a Georgian core, three-spired cathedral and Lemon Quay at its centre, with a building stock that leans toward Georgian townhouses on Lemon Street and Victorian terraces in Hendra and Highertown.
+Working in Truro means starting from the TR1 context — Truro is Cornwall's only city, the county town and home to Cornwall Council itself, with a Georgian core, three-spired cathedral and Lemon Quay at its centre, with a building stock that leans toward Georgian townhouses on Lemon Street and Edwardian villas.

 • Conservation Area